ChristopherSchang/starter-hugo-academic/content/authors/cschang/_index.md

 ---

 I am an Economics Ph.D.
 Researcher at the European University Institute.
-My Research focuses on Quantitative Macroeconomics, Household Finance and Demographics.

-My advisors are <a href=" https://sites.google.com/site/coopereconomics/" target="_blank" rel="noopener noreferrer">Prof. Russell Cooper</a> and <a href="https://alexandermonge.com" target="_blank" rel="noopener noreferrer">Prof. Alexander Monge-Naranjo</a>.
+My Research focuses on Quantitative Macroeconomics with Heterogenous Agents, Household Finance and Demographics.
+My advisors are <a href="https://sites.google.com/site/coopereconomics/" target="_blank" rel="noopener noreferrer">Prof. Russell Cooper</a> and <a href="https://alexandermonge.com" target="_blank" rel="noopener noreferrer">Prof. Alexander Monge-Naranjo</a>.

+This year you can meet me at the EABCN Workshop "Housing and the Macroeconomy" on May 8-12 in Lisbon and at the <a href="https://www.nber.org/conferences/heterogeneous-agent-macro-workshop-spring-2023" target="_blank" rel="noopener noreferrer">NBER Heterogeneous-Agent Macro Workshop</a> on June 12-14 in Boston.

+You can reach me at christopher.schang [at] eui.eu

 {style="text-align: justify;"}